May 9 – June 20, 2014

-Danziger Gallery is pleased to announce our second solo show of the work of Mark Cohen.
+Danziger Gallery is proud to announce our representation and first solo show of the work of Mark Cohen.

-Mark Cohen was born in Wilkes-Barre, where he lived and photographed for most of his life.
+Mark Cohen was born in Wilkes-Barre, Pennsylvania where he lived and photographed for most of his life.
 (He now lives in Philadelphia.)
 His work was first exhibited in 1969 at the George Eastman House but came to prominence with his first solo exhibition at MoMA in 1973.
+Known primarily for his black and white images, Cohen was also a pioneer of the 1970s color movement that changed American photography.

 Cohen is the recipient of two Guggenheim Grants and his work is in the collections of major museums from the U.S. to Japan.
 His most recent retrospective in 2013 at Le Bal in Paris and the accompanying publication “Dark Knees” were singled out by critics around the world as outstanding achievements in photography.